-Years ago when I was active in our Protestant church, the minister would always start the service by saying, “We are blessed to be a blessing.”
-In Matthew 5, Christ shows us the many ways God blesses us:
+Years ago, when I was active in our Protestant church, the minister would always start the service by saying, “We are blessed to be a blessing.”
+In Matthew 5, called The Beatitudes, Christ shows us the many ways God extends us His favor:

 “Have a Blessed Day”

-David Kremer, Jr. of Nashville TN is a father of three children ages 17, 9, and 7 and the husband of Sarah Kremer.
+David Kremer, Jr. of Nashville, TN, knows the immense power of blessing others during the day.
+He is a father of three children, ages 17, 9, and 7, and Sarah Kremer's husband.
 He works at Centennial Hospital in Nashville at “That Good Coffee Place.”
-Dave serves up anything from drip coffees to custom created lattes.
+Dave serves up anything from drip coffees to custom-created lattes.
 And he does it with a special promise.
-To each and every customer he attempts to say, “Have a blessed day.”
-David says he verbalizes this because, “I have been so blessed, and you never know what some one is dealing with in their life.
+To every customer, he attempts to say, “Have a blessed day.”
+David says he verbalizes this because, “I have been so blessed, and you never know what someone is dealing with in their life.
 If I can get one person to see God’s glory, then I will have succeeded.”

-Catholic author, speaker, and founder of http://DynamicCatholic.com Matthew Kelly, distributes a small plasticized card labeled “he Prayer Process.”
-In it he encourages the faithful to lift up seven different needs in prayer: the sixth one to “ask God to bless and guide others.”
-This is what I call My Secret Blessing Zapper.
+Matthew Kelly, Catholic author, speaker, and founder of http://DynamicCatholic.com, distributes a small plasticized card labeled “The Prayer Process.”
+In it, he encourages the faithful to lift seven different needs in prayer: the sixth one to “ask God to bless and guide others.”
+This blessing laid upon other people or situations is what I call My Blessing Zapper.

 Make Your Own Zapper

 Need a good place to start?
-Well in this busy Advent Season, start with an attitude “of wishing to bless.”
-Ask God to bless and guide those who pass your way with your Secret Blessing Zapper.
-Give them that zapp of blessing and guidance through a simple prayer, and watch how blessed you will become.
-Or try saying David Kremer’s verbal “Have a blessed day.”
-After all, “we are blessed to be a blessing,” and what greater gift could we bestow?
+Well, in this busy Advent Season, start with an attitude “of wishing to bless.”
+Ask God to bless those who pass your way with your OWN Blessing Zapper.
+Give them that Zapp of grace and guidance through your simple, silent prayer, and watch how blessed you become.
+Or try saying David Kremer’s verbal, “Have a blessed day.”
+After all, we are blessed to be a blessing, and what greater gift beyond the knowledge of Our Lord Jesus could we bestow?